cosmos/ibc-go/e2e/README.md

 And providing the git tag.

-Alternatively, the [gh](https://cli.github.com/) cli tool can be used to trigger this workflow.
+Alternatively, the [gh](https://cli.github.com/) CLI tool can be used to trigger this workflow.

 ```bash
 gh workflow run "Build Simd Image" -f tag=v3.0.0